 To many, he is Dr. Gary Seevers.
 And even though I respect his accomplishments, and his position, to me he is still Lenny.
 Let’s compare that to the relationship John had with Jesus.
 John was an apostle of Jesus, and he was a part of Jesus’ inner circle, along with his brother James and friend, Peter.

-John Was Close To Jesus
+John Was Close and a Friend to Jesus

 An incident happened once during the time when Jesus was with His disciples.
 John found himself in the middle of an argument as to who would be the greatest in God’s kingdom.
 Being one of His closest friends, John wanted special recognition.